STEPH-5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1-hello_you:Here's a script that prints "hello user" where "user" is the current Linux user 2-path:Here's an updated version of the script that adheres to the requirement of being exactly two lines long and contains the ; operator
-3-paths:Here's an updated version of the script that adheres to the requirement of being exactly two lines long
+3-paths:Here's an updated version of the script that adheres to the requirement of being exactly two lines long 4-global_variables:Here's a script that lists the environment variables